Semantics3/semantics3-objc/README.md

     [sem field:tempDict];
     [sem runQuery];

+The output is received using the delegate method as shown below:

+    -(void)queryData:(NSString *)content{
+        NSLog(@"query output: %@",content);
+     }

 ### Building your queries
 A query can be constructed by three ways:

 1. Passing a NSMutableDictionary Object directly to the field:(id)queryObject method

 2. Passing a JSON string directly to the field:(id)queryObject method

 3. Constructing a query using the -(void)buildQuery:(id)object andKeys:(NSString *)keys; method.

 ### Nested Search Query